Binance affiliate program · Updated July 2026

 Does the Binance affiliate program have downlines or multiple levels?+

-Skip the application — bind into a reviewed Binance channel
+Skip the application — bind into a vetted Binance channel

-JackTrader runs a reviewed Binance affiliate channel, so you get the up-to-40% pass-through without applying, without an audience, and without a personal volume quota — settled weekly in USDT, single-tier and fully trackable.
+JackTrader runs a vetted Binance affiliate channel, so you get the up-to-40% pass-through without applying, without an audience, and without a personal volume quota — settled in real time in USDT, single-tier and fully trackable.
 We'll check your account's binding window before you trade.

-Disclaimer: Eligibility, commission bands and review criteria reflect Binance's published referral and affiliate structure at the time of writing and depend on platform policy, your account, referred-trader volume, region and review status.
-"Up to 41% / 40%" are maximum references, not a guarantee of returns.
+Disclaimer: Eligibility, commission bands and approval criteria reflect Binance's published referral and affiliate structure at the time of writing and depend on platform policy, your account, referred-trader volume, region and approval status.
+Binance figures reflect its published referral/affiliate article; our own "up to 40%" is a maximum reference, not a guarantee of returns.
 JackTrader is an independent referral / affiliate partner and is not affiliated with Binance.
 This article is educational and not investment advice; single-tier referrals only, no downline or multi-level structure.